Reduced Risk Status: |

 PCR Use Pattern: |

-Make one broadcast application after emergence of weeds and lowbush blueberries in the vegetative year (year 1 of 2 in fruit production).
+Make one broadcast application at 0.089 to 0.178 lb ai/a after emergence of weeds and lowbush blueberries in the non-fruiting year of lowbush blueberries.
 A labeled rate of a methylated seed oil or ammonium sulfate should be included in the spray mixture.
-Request did not include application rates.
-Rates of icafolin ranged from 0.33 to 1.0 lb ai/a in supporting data, which appeared to be sponsored by the registrant.
-Application timing in supporting data was just prior to blueberry emergence, while the request was for just after crop emergence.
+Application timing in supporting data was just prior to blueberry emergence, while this request is for just after crop emergence.

 |